jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   - From French `-fique` and directly from Latin `-ficus` "making, doing"
 - `ful`: full of, having, characterized by (e.g. hateful, hopeful, bellyful)
   - Word-forming element attached to nouns (and in modern English to verb stems)
-- `fy`: verb, make, make into (e.g. rectify, verify, falsify, qualify, specify)
+- `fy`: verb, make, make into (e.g. rectify, verify, falsify, qualify, specify, signify)
   - From French `-fier`
   - From Latin `-ficare`, combining form of facere "to make"
 - `heid`: noun, cognate with `hood` (e.g. apartheid, cepheid)